 LVSF stands for Literacy Volunteers of Santa Fe.
-We have been in operation for 27 years!
+We have been in operation since 1985!

 ESL Tutoring: ESL tutoring serves students from all over the world in learning to speak, read and write in English.
 ESL students range from those who cannot read or write in any language due to lack of schooling, to those with gaps in their native language and education, to those with advanced degrees in their home countries.
 We have students from nearly every continent, but the majority of our ESL students are Spanish-speakers from Mexico.
 ESL students are usually served in similarly-leveled groups of 2-10 students.
 There are three ESL programs: community ESL (for students working toward various language goals), citizenship ESL (for students seeking to pass the U.S. citizenship exam), and workplace ESL (takes place at request of employer or employees for work-based language goals).

 BL Tutoring: Basic Literacy tutoring serves students who are native English speakers or proficient English speakers, but who are reading AT OR BELOW the 6thgrade level.
 BL tutoring usually happens in a one-to-one setting so tutors and students are matched in pairs and tutor throughout the community.
 BL tutoring also happens within Adult Basic Education (ABE) pre-GED classrooms or the ABE computer lab where many BL students attend class.
 BL tutors in this setting may end up working with different students.
 Pre-GED classes occur at Santa Fe Community College (SFCC), Hopewell Community Center, and SER Jobs for Progress.

 Teaching follows a curriculum and has a course goal.
 Tutoring is a collaborative, student-centered process where students pursue their individual goals.
 Tutors create their own lesson plans to fit the student’s needs.